Documentation Index

 Testing Error Scenarios

-Test each failure mode systematically:Sandbox Limitations
+Test each failure mode systematically:Global Account magic values

 While sandbox closely mimics production, there are some differences:- Instant settlement: All transfers complete immediately (success cases) or fail immediately (error cases), except timeout scenarios (005)